Do You Have Emotional Distance in Your Marriage?: Why It Happens, What It Feels Like & How Couples Drift Apart Silently

 But real long-term partnership rarely lives at the extremes.

-Many marriages sit in a quieter middle space: the relationship still functions, the household still runs, and yet there’s a persistent undercurrent of emotional disconnection that’s hard to name.
+Many marriages sit in a quieter middle space: the relationship still functions, the household still runs, and yet there is a persistent undercurrent of emotional disconnection that is hard to name.
 No dramatic fights.
 No daily warfare.
 No single “moment” you can point to.

 And still, something feels undeniably different.